judka-uriel/uriel-book/uriel_en.md

 antisemitic publications, etc.  Worse still, there are frequent cases when instance owners receive letters with threats of violence against them and their families.
 This happens when instances are represented by private individuals rather than legal entities.
-It is also necessary to constantly monitor incoming messages and continually update the *blocklist*, where the domain name of the instance from which such harmful messages arrive is entered with corresponding tags: ‘hate-speech’, ‘racism’, ‘antisemitism’, etc.
+It is also necessary to regularly monitor incoming messages and continually update the *blocklist*, where the domain name of the instance from which such harmful messages arrive is entered with corresponding tags: ‘hate-speech’, ‘racism’, ‘antisemitism’, etc.